San Clemente Naval Auxiliary Air Station: Post-war

-Over the years the size and scope of the airfield deduced, by 1977 the 2,000-foot runways was removed, and the east/west 5,000-foot runway was used rarely and closed at times.
-The deduced airfield was sometimes used for training in amphibious and air assault operational, also UAV operations.
-Today, the runways has two helipads on the old runway.
+Over the years the size and scope of the airfield was reduced, by 1977 the 2,000-foot runways were removed, and the east/west 5,000-foot runway was used rarely and closed at times.
+The airfield was sometimes used for training in amphibious, air assault, and UAV operations.
+Today, there are two helipads on the old runway.
 Naval Auxiliary Landing Field San Clemente Island has since become the main active airfield on San Clemente Island.